jjlawren/sonos_cloud/README.md

 ## Home theater & stereo pair configurations

-This API targets a specific speaker to play the alert and does not play on all speakers in a "room".
-For example, a stereo pair will only play back audio on the left speaker and a home theater setup will play from the "primary" speaker.
-This appears to be a current limitation of the Sonos API.
+A stereo pair will only play back audio on the left speaker and a home theater setup will play from the "primary" speaker.
+This is because of a limitation in the API which can only target a single speaker device at a time.

+When using the `play_on_bonded` extra key, the integration will attempt to play the audio on all bonded speakers in a "room" by making multiple simultaneous calls.
+Since playback may not be perfectly synchronized with this method it is not enabled by default.

 ## Media URLs